MiczFlor/RPi-Jukebox-RFID/documentation/developers/docstring/docstring-api.md

 Setup tool to configure the RFID Readers.

 Run this once to register and configure the RFID readers with the Jukebox.
 Can be re-run at any time to change the settings.
-For more information see :ref:`rfid/rfid:RFID Readers`.
+For more information see [RFID Readers](../rfid/README.md).

+> [!NOTE]
-.. note:: This tool will always write a new configurations file.
+> This tool will always write a new configurations file.
 Thus, overwrite the old one (after checking with the user).
-    Any manual modifications to the settings will have to be re-applied
+> Any manual modifications to the settings will have to be re-applied

 <a id="run_rpc_tool"></a>